IronWifi/docs/user_Guide/Account/scep.md

 **!Note!** Your users must exist in the ironwifi console or the User Auto-Creation option must be enabled for this to work

+1. In the IronWifi Console, create a SCEP connector - click on Users -> Connectors -> Add New
-1. Create a new Trusted Certificate profile with the following configuration options:
+2. Sign in to the [Intune management console](https://endpoint.microsoft.com/#blade/Microsoft_Intune_DeviceSettings/DevicesMenu/overview) and create a new Trusted Certificate profile with the following configuration options:

 - **Certificate file -** ironwifi.crt
 - **Destination store -** Computer certificate store - Root